hellcatz/verusProxy/README.md

 # verusProxy
 **Experimental** stratum proxy for VerusCoin based mining pools.
 This is currently work in progress.
+**NOTE**: Only properly works with miners that support xnsub (extra nonce subscribe)

 # Setup
     git clone https://github.com/hellcatz/verusProxy